danielsolin/devlog/README.md

-# A statically generated blog about software development
+# A statically generated blog

 This is a blog about software development using [Eleventy](https://www.11ty.dev/) to generate a static website from Markdown files.